OmarElsiry/Vids-Compresser-Min-Quality-Damadge-FpsReducer-PlaybackSpeedModifier/README.md

 Your ideas could take this script to the next level.
 Follow our standard contribution process to share your enhancements.

-## 📜 License

-This script operates under the MIT License.

 ## 🗺️ Table of Contents
 - [🎥 Enhance Your Videos with Efficiency](#-enhance-your-videos-with-efficiency)
 - [🛠️ Getting Started](#-getting-started)